The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Conclusions

 \item The GSL holds throughout the semiclassical evolution: although $S_b$ decreases, $S_c$ increases more rapidly, ensuring that the total generalized entropy $S_{\rm gen}=S_b+S_c$ grows monotonically.

-\item Extending beyond thermodynamics, the same framework reproduces Page-like information recovery: the radiation entropy grows linearly at a rate fixed by the temperature contrast and steady flux, and saturates at the Page time when the island contribution is consistent with unitarity.
-This unifies semiclassical thermodynamics and information flow in a single analytic model. \end{itemize}
+\item Extending beyond thermodynamics, the same framework gives a Page-like thermodynamic proxy: the coarse-grained entropy-production estimate grows linearly at a rate fixed by the temperature contrast and steady flux, and the expected island turnover scale can be estimated by comparing this proxy with \(S_b(t)\).
+A microscopic Page curve would require a full QES extremization. \end{itemize}

 These results highlight the effectiveness of the two-dimensional anomaly-induced framework for capturing both the thermodynamic and informational aspects of black holes with multiple horizons.
 Within the semiclassical approximation the mass decreases monotonically and the black hole evaporates completely, leaving an empty de~Sitter static patch.
 Once $M$ becomes comparable to the Planck mass, however, the effective two-dimensional description ceases to be reliable, and phenomena such as a final burst of Hawking radiation or a short-lived Planck-scale remnant would require a full quantum-gravity treatment beyond the present analysis.